We provide life-saving care for free-roaming dogs in Georgia, but we can't continue without your help.

 Right now our teams in Georgia are doing everything they can to help the free-roaming dogs, but we receive no government funding for what we do, and the effects of the pandemic have hit us and the dogs of Georgia hard.

-Find out more about our work in the community
+Find out more about how we help free-roaming dogs in Georgia.

 Find out more